Skip to content

 If your framework doesn't have an official WXT module, no worries!
 WXT supports any framework with a Vite plugin.

 Just add the Vite plugin to your config and you're good to go!
-Use the framework in HTML pages or content scripts, it will just work 👍
+Use the framework in HTML pages or content scripts and it will just work 👍

 ts